bright/new-www/content/blog/exposed-in-your-project-part-2-dao.md

 ```

 `Entity` is a new term since we want to follow the Exposed DAO approach.
 It states for a representation of a row in the table.\
-additionally, as you can see, we added `PersonEntity.addresses` relation
+additionally, as you can see, we added `PersonEntity.addresses` relation.

 `val addresses by AddressEntity referrersOn AddressTable.personId`

-which is defined by "old" `person_id` column in `address` table
+..which is defined by "old" `person_id` column in `address` table.

 ### PersonRepository refactoring